-Animal Science may be taken at grades 9-12.
+Note: Students may only take ONE of the following two Animal Science courses during high school! \Basic Animal Science may be taken at grades 9-12.
 It is not a dual credit class through NTC.
+Exploratory Agriculture is a prerequisite for this course.

-Introduction to Animal Science may be taken at grades 11 and 12 only.
+\Introduction to Animal Science may be taken at grades 11 and 12 only.
 It is a dual credit class through NTC.
 It is a weighted class.
-Both Animal Science classes will count as a science credit.
+Either Animal Science class will count as a science credit.
+Exploratory Agriculture is a prerequisite for this course.

-Animal Science
+Basic Animal Science